-- Quick 'n' easy for those times when you only have a few minutes - Time for more? if you have 30 minutes or more - Looking for a challenge and In need of a helping hand provide ideas for differentiation - How are you doing? assessment opportunities - Taking it home home-learning opportunities - Showing off! display ideas
+- Quick 'n' easy for those times when you only have a few minutes - Time for more? if you have 30 minutes or more - Looking for a challenge and In need of a helping hand provide ideas for differentiation - How are you doing? assessment opportunities - Taking it home home learning opportunities - Showing off! display ideas

-Finally there is a Keep things ticking over section giving tips and ideas for ensuring that key aspects of language are revisited on a regular basis rather than just in isolated lessons.
+There is also a Keep things ticking over section giving tips and ideas for ensuring that key aspects of language are revisited on a regular basis rather than just in isolated lessons.

-Finally, if you are a subscriber, our interactive game Hangman is easy to edit with your own French vocabulary and use in your warm-up and plenary sessions.
+Finally, our interactive game Hangman is easy to edit with your own Spanish vocabulary and use in your warm-up and plenary sessions.

 We hope you enjoy using this pack.
-If you have any questions, please get in touch: email support@teachit.co.uk or call us on 01225 788851.
-Alternatively, you might like to give some feedback for other Teachit Primary members - you can do this by adding a comment on the lntroducing French curriculum pack page on Teachit Primary (please log in to access this).
+If you have any questions, please get in touch: email support@teachitprimary.co.uk or call us on 01225 788851.
+Alternatively, you might like to give some feedback for other Teachit Primary members - you can do this by adding a comment on the lntroducing Spanish curriculum pack page on Teachit Primary (please log in to access this).